redneckbeard/django-poseur/docs/fixtures-api.rst

 Poseur defines ``FakeField`` subclasses for nearly all Django's built-in model fields.
 (Currently absent are ``FilePathField``, ``FileField`` and ``ImageField``, ``ManyToManyField``, and ``XMLField``.)
 These classes have 1-to-1 name mappings with their model field counterparts.
 When poseur encounters a model field, it checks ``poseur.fixtures.fields`` for a class with a matching name.
 Failing this, it calls ``get_internal_type`` on the model field and again checks for a match.
 If there is no match, it will raise a ``FakeFieldNotFound`` error.

+Special handling is provided for foreign key fields.
+An instance will be selected from all the records available for the related model.
+If there are no instances and the field is nullable, the attribute is passed ``None``; otherwise that model's ``DoesNotExist`` will be raised.

 Providing (more) specific values
 --------------------------------